Leslie has been a member of the Madison Board of Education since January 2014. Since

 2019 Board of Education Committee Membership: Human Resources, Negotiations, Shared

 Heather has served as a member of the Madison Board of Education since January 2018.
 She was elected Board Vice President in January 2019.
 During her time on the Board, she has been a member of the Education, Operations, Shared Services, and Negotiations Committees.

 Heather has lived in Madison since 2015 and has three elementary-age children in the Madison school district.

 Heather has a BA from Bryn Mawr College and an MSc from the London School of Economics.
 Previously, she was an Executive Director in the Technology division of Morgan Stanley.
 Within IT, her focus was on service and support, product delivery, and project management.

 During her time in Madison, Heather has been an active member of the PTO, volunteering often in her children’s school.
 She also helped lead the PTO project to fund a major playground upgrade to the school, which will be installed in Spring of 2019.

-2019 Board of Ed Committee membership: Education, Shared Services, Negotiations.
+2019 Board of Ed Committee membership: Human Resources, Operations, Shared Services, Negotiations.

 Sarah has served on the Madison Board of Education since January 2019.
 She currently serves on the Education and Policy Committees.